FACT CHECK: Did Cory Booker Defend Jared Kushner After Receiving Donations From Him?

 And finally, what Booker actually said on CNN shouldn’t be exaggerated.
 He didn’t “defend” Kushner, as some commentators have claimed.
 The Senator said Kushner should “answer for what was happening at the time”, and called for an investigation, saying the reports of Kushner’s secret communications with Russia were “not overblown” and raise “very serious concerns.”

-However, these two separate facts are both accurate: Cory Booker has in the past received campaign donations from Jared Kushner and his family, and Booker did decline an invitation to join his party colleagues in publicly calling for Kushner’s security clearance to be revoked.
+However, these two separate facts are both accurate: First, Cory Booker has in the past received campaign donations from Jared Kushner and his family; second, while the DNC called for Kushner’s security clearance to be revoked, Booker — like other leading Democrats — declined to go that far.

+6:23 pm, 31 May 2017: Updated to include the statements of other Congressional Democrats and clarify that the DNC had called for Jared Kushner's security clearance to be revoked.